 Follow the Examples of Jesus

-We can learn a lot from Jesus' examples.
-He never prayed for a blessing or pronounced a blessing on a person while he or she was sick, blind, deaf or in an undesired situation.
+Jesus never prayed for a blessing or pronounced a blessing on a person while he or she was sick, blind, deaf, or in an undesired situation.
 Every single time Jesus pronounced a blessing on someone, it was after He had healed them.
 Jesus always healed the sick, gave blind men sight, cured the brokenhearted, cast out demons, or raised the dead before He pronounced an already established blessing on them.

 In each of the following situations, Jesus pronounced blessings on people only after He had taken care of their other needs.